Who's behind greatwar.co.uk?

 Graham's keen interest in the Great War began in the 1970s, whilst serving as a Lieutenant Colonel on the Staff at NATO Headquarters, Mons, Belgium.

-- He arranged the purchase and presentation of six new bugles from the Royal Corps of Transport to the Last Post Committee to commemorate the 65th anniversary of the Menin Gate in July 1992.
+- Graham arranged the purchase and presentation of six new bugles from the Royal Corps of Transport to the Last Post Committee to commemorate the 65th anniversary of the Menin Gate in July 1992.

 - He is a long-standing member of The Western Front Association and served on the National Committee for five years.
 In April 2008 Graham was appointed a Vice-President of The Western Front Association.